kubernetes-sigs/jobset/keps/672-serial-job-execution/README.md

 #### Integration tests

 - Using "ready" ReplicatedJobs status for JobSet with 2+ ReplicatedJobs
-- Using "succeeded" ReplicatedJobs status for JobSet with 2+ ReplicatedJobs
+- Using "complete" ReplicatedJobs status for JobSet with 2+ ReplicatedJobs
 - Validate that if the first ReplicatedJob fails, the second ReplicatedJob does not execute.
-- Ensure that when StartupPolicy and FailurePolicy sets together, the JobSet will restart the job sequence from the beginning in case of failure.
+- Ensure that when DependsOn and FailurePolicy sets together, the JobSet will restart the job sequence from the beginning in case of failure.
-- Validate the JobSet controller restart in the middle of the ReplicatedJobs execution when StartupPolicy is set.
+- Validate the JobSet controller restart in the middle of the ReplicatedJobs execution when DependsOn is set.

 ### Graduation Criteria